StephanieMZ93/AnimationLand/README.md

 # animationland

-Animation sequences and micro-interactions were set up with the animation and keyframes properties.
+Animation sequences and micro-interactions were created with animation properties and keyframes.
+More detailed work was done:

-Optimise the performance of your web animations.
+- Optimizing the performance of web animations.
-Draw your application's characters with CSS.
+- Drawing application characters with CSS.
-Build interactive counters with CSS.
+- Built interactive counters with CSS.
-Discover how to use animation and keyframes in CSS.